 The risk of flooding is if increasing concern for lawyers dealing with homes in Chellaston.
 Plenty of people will acquire a house in Chellaston, fully expectant that at some time, it may be flooded.
 However, leaving to one side the physical destruction, if a property is at risk of flooding, it may be difficult to obtain a mortgage, adequate building insurance, or sell the property.
 There are steps that can be taken during the course of a property purchase to forewarn the buyer.

-Lawyers are not best placed to offer advice on flood risk, however there are a number of searches that can be carried out by the buyer or on a buyer’s behalf which will give them a better appreciation of the risks in Chellaston.
-The conventional set of completed inquiry forms given to a buyer’s lawyer (where the Conveyancing Protocol is adopted) contains a standard inquiry of the seller to discover if the property has suffered from flooding.
-If flooding has previously occurred which is not revealed by the vendor, then a purchaser may commence a legal claim for losses stemming from an incorrect answer.
-The purchaser’s conveyancers will also order an environmental report.
-This should indicate whether there is any known flood risk.
-If so, further investigations should be initiated.
+Conveyancers are not qualified to impart advice on flood risk, but there are a number of checks that may be undertaken by the buyer or on a buyer’s behalf which should figure out the risks in Chellaston.
+The standard property information forms given to a buyer’s lawyer (where the solicitors are adopting what is known as the Conveyancing Protocol) includes a standard question of the owner to determine if the property has ever been flooded.
+In the event that flooding has previously occurred and is not revealed by the owner, then a purchaser may commence a legal claim for losses as a result of such an incorrect response.
+The buyer’s conveyancers will also order an environmental search.
+This will indicate if there is a recorded flood risk.
+If so, more detailed investigations should be initiated.

 I am attracted to a couple of maisonettes in Chellaston which have about fifty years left on the lease term. should I be concerned?